 WebMD explains that eating too much vitamin A or too little protein can lead to hair loss.
 A separate article in WebMD suggests that iron deficiency can also cause it.
 Clearly, eating the right amount of vitamin A and making sure you eat enough protein and iron is key to healthier hair.

 How much vitamin A is too much?
 That depends on the form of it that you ingest, according to the Harvard School of Public Health.
 Vitamin A can be ingested as either beta carotene that the body naturally transforms to vitamin A as it needs, or as preformed vitamin A, or retinol.
 If you’re getting it from foods with beta carotene, you don’t have to worry, so eat foods rich in beta carotene like sweet potatoes, spinach, carrots, and pumpkin.

-Getting enough protein in your diet is easy, but doing so without overdoing fat consumption can prove a bit more challenging.
+Getting enough protein in your diet is easy, but doing so without overdosing on your daily fat consumption can prove a bit more challenging.
 The BBC food blog recommends foods such as eggs, yogurt, fish and seafood, nuts, pork, and poultry.
 Similarly, it’s easy to eat enough iron each day, but pay attention to the fat in many iron-rich meats.
 The Mayo Clinic suggests eating the following to get enough iron in your diet: red meat, pork, beans, dark leafy vegetables, peas and dried fruit such as raisins or apricots.

 What experience have you had with reducing hair loss through your diet.
 How about just getting healthier hair?
 I’d love to hear.